 - You notice pus draining from bumps

 Your baby’s skin can react to its environment differently than yours in many ways and for a number of reasons, but most times this is not a major cause for concern.
 Through careful attention and treatment, these common newborn rashes will usually clear up in days to a few weeks.
-For questions, concerns, or even just reassurance, don’t hesitate to make an appointment to see one of our BabiesMD Pediatricians.
+For questions, concerns, or even just reassurance, don’t hesitate to make an appointment to see one of BabiesMD best Pediatrician near me.